 Please read below for more information about some of the common reasons for deferral:

-During the Medical History part of your donation process, the Historian will take a small blood sample from your finger to test your hemoglobin, or red blood cell level.
+During the medical history part of your donation process, the medical historian will take a small blood sample from your finger to test your hemoglobin, or red blood cell level.
 If your hemoglobin is too low, you will not be able to donate blood that day.
 There are certain foods as well as iron supplements that can increase your hemoglobin.
 Learn more about hemoglobin and how to raise it ›

 Certain medications that are perfectly safe for you to take could be harmful if transfused into another person.
 Please refer to the medication deferral list for a list of medications that may affect your eligibility as a blood donor.
 The deferral periods for these medications vary; your medical historian will discuss your eligibility status.

-Travel to a malarial region (one-year temporary deferral): Because of the risk of Malaria, donors who have traveled to certain countries may be deferred from donating blood for one year.
-If you have traveled to India, you must wait one year from your return to donate.
+Travel to a malarial region: Because of the risk of malaria, donors who have traveled to malaria endemic foreign cities per the CDC may be deferred from donating blood for three months.
+If you have traveled to India, you must wait three months from your return to donate.

 Certain parts of Mexico, China, Africa, South and Central America, the Caribbean, and the Philippines are considered "limited risk areas."
-For the most current information available, see the Centers for Disease Control's (CDC) Malaria Risk Map.
-(Malaria risk changes over time with rainfall patterns or successes in malaria control efforts, and updates to the CDC's Malaria risk map are being made constantly.)
+For the most current information available, see the Centers for Disease Control's (CDC) Malaria Risk Table.
+(Malaria risk changes over time with rainfall patterns or successes in malaria control efforts and updates to the CDC's malaria table are made regularly.)

 Host a Blood Drive

 UCI Health transfuses an average of 1,000 units of blood to our patients each month.
 Blood drives are an important part of insuring we are able to meet the transfusion needs of our patients.